safierinx-a/safierinx-a.github.io/_posts/2020-04-03-A Look At Champ Mentions in the League of Legends Subreddit.md

+---
+title: A Look At Champ Mentions in the League of Legends Subreddit
+---

 I wanted to percieve the popularity of champions in the League of Legends subreddit.
 First, I decided to carry out a simple frequency based approach.